Being able to roast a chicken might just be my superpower, a special talent that I can confidently claim.

 Renaissance people, if you will.

 I’ve never been mistaken for one of those.
-I mean, don’t get me wrong: I can do a lot of things OK.
+I mean, don’t get me wrong, I can do a lot of things moderately well.

 I can bake cookies.
 I can read music.
 I can remember basic grammar rules.

 But none of these things are really spectacular, to me.
 None of them make me go “Wow!” when I think about them.

 Except this.
 Because here is the thing: when you can roast a chicken right, you will feel like a superstar.

 In fact, as far as I can tell, there is nothing else quite like it.

 There’s nothing, as far as I’m concerned, that will make you feel as successful, as capable, as victorious as this one simple act of culinary skill.

 And as far as roast chickens go, I’ve loved other recipes before this one (this spatchcocked lemon version comes to mind) and I’m sure I’ll love others to come, but I doubt any that I adopt into my future cooking repertoire will be easier to prepare or offer a bigger payoff than this simple recipe.

 After just one hour of roasting time – and no turning or basting! – you’ll pull it out of the oven, all light golden brown, juicy, and shimmering with coarse salt, and carve tender slices to enjoy.